 Okay, another cat blog!
-Yes, I’m a cat lover and I love all pets and care for all living creatures!
-I’m not a cat fanatic, it’s just that felines have always been a part of my life since I was a teenager, and I love it!
-I love cats!
+Yes, I’m a cat lover and I love all pets and I care for all living creatures!
+I’m not a cat fanatic, it’s just that felines have been an important part of my life since my teens, and I love cats!
 I love to write too.
 I love my work.
 I love my family.
 I love my life!
 I love a lot actually!
 Amy means beloved, so it’s reciprocated in many ways : ) Read on please!
 I’d love it!

-The cat looked like a kitten, however the excellent vet (Dr. Michael Forret) said she was about 7 months old when she decided to ditch being a stray and chose a home.
+When she arrived, she looked like a kitten, however our vet, Dr. Michael Forret, said she was about 7 months old when she decided to ditch being a stray and choose our home.
 She was hungry and dirty!
 Even her ears where filthy.
 Jacob named her and she has a middle name too, but I don’t think I should let you on to that just yet!

-Part of Alaska’s rehabilitation included a lot of touching.
+Part of Alaska’s rehabilitation included a lot of touch.
 She didn’t like being touched much, probably because she had not experienced much touch.
-She still to this day has to be touched only upon her terms….but I like to make her think she loves being petted which she really does but tries to hide it (cats).
+To this day, she still will allow being touched only upon her terms and conditions, but I like to make her think she loves being petted which she really does but tries to hide it (cats).

 AJ & AK bonding!